thunlp/VisualDS/README.md

 ## Preparation

-Before running the code, you need specify current path as environment variable `SG` and the experiments' root directory as `EXP`.
+Before running the code, you need to specify the current path as environment variable `SG` and the experiments' root directory as `EXP`.

 ```sh
 # specify current directory as SG, e.g.: